Maltese and Sicilian Specialties in Mediterranean Cuisine

 Whether enjoyed as a dessert after a leisurely meal or as a treat on its own, Maltese Kannoli are a testament to the skill and dedication of Maltese pastry chefs.
 Their popularity both locally and internationally showcases the enduring appeal of this classic Mediterranean delicacy, firmly establishing it as a must-try for anyone exploring the rich flavors of the region.

-See also Vegetables in Mediterranean Dishes
+See also Importance of Olive Oil in Mediterranean Cuisine

 Sicilian Granita – Flavored Ice Dessert